alttch/eva3/doc/install.rst

   */etc/logrotate.d* system folder.
 Correct the paths to EVA files if necessary.
-* Setup automatic launch at boot time by placing *EVADIR/sbin/eva-control start* command into system startup i.e. to */etc/rc.local*.
+* Setup automatic launch at boot time by placing *EVADIR/sbin/eva-control start* command into system startup e.g. to */etc/rc.local* or place ./etc/systemd/eva-ics.service to /etc/systemd/system/ for systemd-based startup.

 * Configure the :doc:`notification system</notifiers>` if required.